akashwebapps/FilePicker-Native/README.md

 # FilePicker-Native
 Android Native File Picker
 A simple and light weight library for picking any type of file without taking care of Android permission.
-This librray used coroutines, Rx Java & so on. you can use it in Activity & Fragment whwre you want..
+This library used coroutines, Rx Java & so on. you can use it in Activity & Fragment where you want..

 Usage of this library :